MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 > This procedure will completely delete the target environment.
 If Customer Insights - Journeys is installed on the target environment, then it will be completely uninstalled (which will release the license) and all data (including interaction records) will be deleted.
 Even if you backup the target environment first, the backup won't include interaction data or image files.
 If you need to preserve interaction data and/or images from the target environment, be sure to back up the database for your marketing services, either to blob storage to some other storage media.
 For more information about how to backup data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).

 > [!IMPORTANT]
 > Your copied environment requires its own Customer Insights - Journeys license.
 If the target environment already has Customer Insights - Journeys installed, the copy will automatically take over that license (you don't have to do anything).
 If the target environment doesn't have Customer Insights - Journeys installed, we recommend that you have an unused Customer Insights - Journeys license for your tenant before you start the copy, and purchase one if you don't.
 If you don't have a Customer Insights - Journeys license available before copying, the copy will end in a *disconnected state*, which means that many key features won't work (relevant error messages will be shown).
-In this case, you can purchase a new Customer Insights - Journeys license and [re-run the setup wizard](re-run-setup.md) to apply it to your new copy.
+In this case, you can purchase a new Customer Insights - Journeys license and [use the installation management experience](setup.md) to apply it to your new copy.

 > [!NOTE]
 > If you are copying to a support environment, see [Copy a production environment to a support environment](#support-copy) for instructions.
 For all other types of copies, continue reading here.

-<a name="prepare-source"></a>

 ### Step 1: Prepare your source environment